vivek-vilvaraj/libcxlmi_old/README.md

-CXL Management Interface utility library, which provides type definitions for CXL specification structures, enumerations and helper functions to construct, send and decode commands (CCI) and payloads over an out-of-band (OoB) link, typically MCTP-based CCIs over I2C or VDM.
+CXL Management Interface utility library, which provides type definitions for CXL specification structures, enumerations and helper functions to construct, send and decode commands (CCI) and payloads over both traditional in-band (Linux) an out-of-band (OoB) link, typically MCTP-based CCIs over I2C or VDM.
 As such, users will mostly be BMC, firmware and/or fabric managers, targeting: Type3 SLD, Type3 MLD (FM owned) or a CXL Switch.

-CXL Manageability Model defines a CXL device to be the managed entity, through various command sets, which can have sensor or effector semantics, depending on whether the it affects device state (read-only) or not.
+CXL Manageability Model defines a CXL device to be the managed entity, through various command sets, which can have sensor/effector semantics, depending on whether the it affects device state (read-only).
 These can be accessed either in-band or out-of-band.
 As such, CXL supports various management interfaces and interconnects.

 Actual management of CXL components is done through the Component Command Interface (CCI), which represents a command, and can be either Mailbox